JulianKemmerer/PipelineC/docs/AUTOFSM_DESIGN.md

 `autofsm_area_sweep_compare_test.py` is where that correspondence is held to account.

+**Under `--syn_tool sky130`, this changes for three of the five terms.** The portability argument above is about *timing*, not area specifically — it is why the abstract model has to exist for every tool, not why it has to be the only source when a better one is available.
+Real per-leaf µm² exists for sky130 (§3.8), so under `SYN.SYN_TOOL is DEVICE_MODELS` the units, registers and operand-multiplexer terms use real cached measurements wherever one exists, falling back to the abstract model (scaled into µm²) only where one does not; the glue and state-decode terms stay abstract regardless, because neither has a synthesizable entity of its own to measure in isolation.
+Every other tool is completely unaffected — same five abstract terms, same `AREA_*` constants, same numbers as before §3.8 existed.

 #### Where the stopping point comes from

 Nothing in the code says "stop when the multiplexer delay exceeds the unit